 Rather than use actual switches and a volume potentiometer, the C220 uses microprocessor-controlled switching and relays.
 Kind of cool, until it stops working.
 Then, fixing this stuff becomes a real problem.
 The first failure was the microprocessor.
 It was fixed at great expense to the owner.
 Do you think you’ll be able to get another programmed controller when it fails again in five years’ time…?

 But perhaps the biggest issue here is the use of lead-free solder in modern production processes.
 The move to Pb-free happened due to safety concerns over lead in the environment.
 It’s especially relevant for workers in factories where printed circuit boards are made.

 However, lead-free solder doesn’t flow or wet joints nearly as well.
 It resists re-work with conventional leaded solder and Pb-free soldered joints just seem to degrade over time, like had happened with this McIntosh C220.

 The tube socket pins were especially degraded, along with dozens of other small joints on relays, integrated circuits and transistors.
 The pads are really too small to cope with the thermal output of the parts they connect.
 Therefore, the solder joints degrade over time.

 I made a video showing the insides and discussing the problem, check that out:

-But after a good three hours spent tracing regulated rails, re-working the mainboard, I tested her.
+But after a good three hours spent tracing regulated rails, and re-working the mainboard, I tested her.
 She turned on and all the tube filament voltages returned.
 Plugging in a signal, she sounded fantastic, no denying it.
-This is the appeal of a lot of this type of equipment – it sounds great until it breaks!
+This is the appeal of a lot of this type of equipment – it’s great until it breaks!